|Size||Up to 7.5 ft (2.3 m) (shoulder height)|

 You can hardly imagine that an animal of this size could have any enemies.
 After all, moose can also kick pretty hard with their hooves.
 A wolf pack or a bear has little chance to bring down an adult moose bull.
 Of course, this is totally different with a calf, an old or a sick moose.
 They are not able to defend themselves as good.
 But even the strongest moose has an dangerous enemy.
 And it is surprsingly tiny!
 It is a worm that nests in his brain.
 Yuck!
 Elks sometimes eat it along with their food.

 From here you find infos written by animalfunfacts fan Rosa!

 Moose Wear Goatees

 Moose are not related to goats, but they have one stunning thing in common: Both animal species have goatees.
 In the case of goats only he-goats have such a beard, but in case of moose both male and female animals have it.
 It can be up to 9.8 inch (25 cm) long.

 Moose love to plunder trees.
 They have a thing for apples, and sometimes they come across fermented fruits lying on the ground.
 Eating those apples makes them dizzy in their heads.

 Beware of Moose on the Road

 Sweden is very proud of the moose, but with their body height of 7.5 feet (2.3 meters) they are bigger than every soccer goal and therefore not really fit for playing soccer.
 However, not everything is going easy for the moose.
 Every fifth car accident in Sweden is caused by moose loitering about on the roads.
 But this does not impair their popularity.
 Quite the contrary: Moose are Sweden’s national animal.

 The moose test is a famous driving test simulating the situation of suddenly having to veer for moose.

-This fact sheet was submitted by Rosa.
-Thanks for your amazing article!
+The facts above were submitted by animalfunfacts.net fan Rosa.
+Thanks for this amazing article!
 Do you want to write a fan fact sheet?